ghostdevv/website/src/content/blog/cloud-development-environments-but-why.md

 ### Honorable Mentions

 I wanna shout-out [Stackblitz](https://stackblitz.com/) here.
-They aren't a true Cloud Developer Environment since everything is happening in your local browser tab.
+They aren't a true Cloud Development Environment since everything is happening in your local browser tab.
 However, their [webcontainers](https://webcontainers.io/) technology allows you to run NodeJS and operating system commands entirely in your browser.
 This is a great option if you are a web developer with a NodeJS tool chain because you don't have to pay for the cloud costs.
 You can even build your own REPL/IDE online, an amazing example of this is [SvelteLab](https://www.sveltelab.dev/).